 While strides have been made toward sustainability goals, the maritime industry acknowledges the need for more comprehensive efforts.
 Expect increased initiatives, particularly in developing nations, to combat carbon emissions on a broader scale.
 Green logistics solutions, including electric vehicles, biofuels, and carbon-neutral shipping, are gaining momentum, propelled by environmental regulations and consumer demand.
 Envision a future with eco-friendly delivery trucks replacing traditional gas-guzzlers, signaling a commitment to a greener maritime landscape.

 As the maritime industry navigates two simultaneous wars and a landscape rife with uncertainties in 2024, technology emerges as a crucial ally.
-From fortifying cyber defenses to embracing digitalization and sustainable practices, the industry is poised for transformative change.
+From fortifying cyber defenses to embracing digitalisation and sustainable practices, the industry is poised for transformative change.
 The coming year promises to be a pivotal chapter, where technological advancements will play a pivotal role in steering the maritime sector toward resilience and prosperity amidst the waves of uncertainty.